supaflyENJOY/DynamicsDocs/docs/Patients/Authorization.md

 ---
 id: Authorization
-title: Authorization
+title: Authorizations
 ---

 # Authorizations
 Authorizations are the force behind the entire scheduling and billing workflow.
 Each encounter is validated against an authorization, to ensure it is scheduled correctly and will be able to be billed.

 ## Create an Authorization

-To create a new Authorization, click on the 'Add New Authorization' button on the Authorization subgrid (on a Patient Contact Form) or click the 'New' button on the Authorization Main Grid to open the Authorization Main Form.
+To create a new Authorization, click 'New Authorization' on the Authorization subgrid (on a Patient Contact Form) or click the 'New' button on the Authorization Main Grid to open the Authorization Main Form.

 **Authorization Information**
 - *Patient* - prepopulated as the patient whose profile you are navigating from when entering the authorization.